top of page

 Former Post-Graduate Training Program Researcher

-Sofia is an undergraduate student at New York University Abu Dhabi studying Psychology with minors in Political Science and Child and Adolescent Mental Health Studies.
-Her Capstone Project examines how adult attachment patterns inform attitudes toward abortion policy, as mediated by empathy.
+Sofia graduated with a Bachelor's degree in Psychology with minors in Political Science and Child and Adolescent Mental Health Studies from New York University Abu Dhabi.
+Her capstone project examined how adult attachment patterns inform attitudes toward abortion policy, as mediated by empathy.
 She ultimately aspires towards a position as a child and adolescent clinical psychologist at a university hospital, wherein she can serve clinically and conduct research on attachment-based interventions and youth psychopathology.

 KIMBERLY HILLS